 Key Stats & Facts on the Current Beauty Industry Trends

-- You need to apply your sunscreen even on a cloudy day.
+- You need to apply your sunscreen religiously, even if it’s a cold winter day with no visible sunshine.

-- The UK has the leading spot for facial skincare production.
+- The UK ranks at the top globally for facial skin care production.

 Interesting Beauty Facts